epicweb-dev/react-hooks/README.md

 <div>
   <h1 align="center"><a href="https://epicreact.dev/hooks">🎣 React Hooks 🚀 EpicReact.Dev</a></h1>
   <strong>
-    There are better patterns and practices that are an entirely new approach to developing components and managing state in your React applications.
+    Learn the ins and outs of React Hooks.
   </strong>
   <p>
-    Learn the ins and outs of React Hooks.
-I will take you on a deep dive into React Hooks, and show you what you need to know to start using them in your applications right away.
+    I will take you on a deep dive into
+    React Hooks, and show you what you need to know to start using them in your applications right away.
   </p>